What is a structural rivet?

 1. Huck guns that install both structural rivets and Huck bolts (pin & collar).

 2. Rivet guns that install structural and or standard rivets.
 Note that not all rivet guns are capable of installing structural rivets.
-Here at Aerobolt, we have both options.
+At Aerobolt, we have both options.

 Huck Gun; air + cordless Huck guns.